braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/customer_data_platform/amperity.md

 #### Syncing option 1: Send query results to Braze via Amp360

-Amp360 users can use SQL to write free-form queries, and then configure a schedule that sends the results to Braze.
+Amp360 users can use SQL to write free-form queries and then configure a schedule that sends the results to Braze.

 ##### Step 1: Create a query in Amperity